-For his coating, Artavilla makes a ganache using 64 per cent Valrhona chocolate and water, dipping the frozen sponge into lukewarm ganache.
+For his coating, Artavilla makes a ganache using 64 per cent cocoa Valrhona chocolate and water, dipping the frozen sponge into lukewarm ganache.

 All the bakers recommend setting up a production line when assembling your lamingtons.
 Artavilla and Paull advocate the merits of dipping your chocolate-covered hands into a bowl of hot water to prevent fingerprints tarnishing your glistening chocolate-coated slabs.

 After a good roll in the coconut, Artavilla returns his lamingtons to the freezer for 10 minutes to allow them to set.